kknd3k/PHBS_BlockChain_2018/README.md

 <br>(2)The rate of ’coins’ found per minute is negatively correlated to altcoin value.
 <br>(3)The percentage of coins mined thus far compared to that which is left to be mined is positively correlated to altcoin value but not significant.

+# Reference
+Balcilar, M., Bouri, E., Gupta, R., & Roubaud, D. (2017).
+Can volume predict Bitcoin returns and volatility?
+A quantiles-based approach.
+Economic Modelling, 64, 74-81.

+<br>Bouoiyour, J., Selmi, R., & Tiwari, A. K. (2015).
+Is Bitcoin business income or speculative foolery?
+New ideas through an improved frequency domain analysis.
+Annals of Financial Economics, 10(01), 1550002.

+<br>Bouoiyour, J., & Selmi, R. (2015).
+What does Bitcoin look like?.
+Annals of Economics & Finance, 16(2).

+<br>Bouoiyour, J., Selmi, R., Tiwari, A. K., & Olayeni, O. R. (2016).
+What drives Bitcoin price.
+Economics Bulletin, 36(2), 843-850.

+<br>Ciaian, P., Rajcaniova, M., & Kancs, D. A. (2016).
+The economics of BitCoin price formation.
+Applied Economics, 48(19), 1799-1815.

+<br>Hayes, A. S. (2017).
+Cryptocurrency value formation: An empirical study leading to a cost of production model for valuing bitcoin.
+Telematics and Informatics, 34(7), 1308-1321.

+<br>Kristoufek, L. (2013).
+BitCoin meets Google Trends and Wikipedia: Quantifying the relationship between phenomena of the Internet era.
+Scientific reports, 3, 3415.

+<br>Kristoufek, L. (2015).
+What are the main drivers of the Bitcoin price?
+Evidence from wavelet coherence analysis.
+PloS one, 10(4), e0123923.

+<br>Piskorec, M., Antulov-Fantulin, N., Novak, P. K., Mozetic, I., Grcar, M., Vodenska, I., & Smuc, T. (2014).
+Cohesiveness in financial news and its relation to market volatility.
+Scientific reports, 4, 5038.

+<br>van Wijk, D. (2013).
+What can be expected from the BitCoin.
+Erasmus Universiteit Rotterdam.